Malayalam Movies Based on Books | Short Stories and Novels

 Few of the previous movies adapted from his stories include Leela directed by Renjith, Ozhivudivasathe Kali directed by Sanal Kumar Sasidharan.
 Leela also had Kottayam as its backdrop and Unni R has become a favourite among movie buffs since Charlie.
 Ozhivudivasathe Kali won the state award for best film as well.

 The list goes on.
-Even when literature and cinema have occupied a diverse appeal in the public space, Malayalam cinema has always been blessed with collaborations with veteran writers that gave world-class films.
+While literature and cinema hold diverse appeal in the public space, Malayalam cinema consistently benefits from collaborations with veteran writers.
 Veterans like Thakazhi, Vaikkom Muhammad Basheer and M T Vasudevan Nair have adorned the cine-space as well.
 Thazkazhi’s epic Chemmeen adapted into cinema by Ramu Kariat won the National Film Award for Best Feature Film in 1965.

 Ardent lover of Cinema.